ChrisWiegman/chriswiegman.com/content/posts/2014-05-05-where-to-get-the-best-wordpress-news.md

 ---
 Is it just me or are WordPress blogs a dime-a-dozen?
 It seems like everyone (including me) is on the blogging kick lately.
 While I’ll never complain about people getting involved and trying to educate others simply trying to keep up with WordPress news, tutorials and other posts in the inevitable noise that comes with so much content can be crazy.

 Frankly I’ve given up trying to get emails or follow blogs directly.
-For the most part I haven’t even been to the sites of some of my favorite blogs in months (which can get really awkward after a redesign when you find out how similar your site looks to some of them).&nbsp;I’ve been able to do this with a few free tools that&nbsp;have allowed me to track about 400 blogs and sites while really paying attention to the 1/2 dozen or so I find most informative.
+For the most part I haven’t even been to the sites of some of my favorite blogs in months (which can get really awkward after a redesign when you find out how similar your site looks to some of them).
+I’ve been able to do this with a few free tools that have allowed me to track about 400 blogs and sites while really paying attention to the 1/2 dozen or so I find most informative.

 ### Tools and Sources